*Dates for the next edition will be announced in the autumn*

 Can I leave a bag at the start?

-Yes, Wild Carrot are happy to store riders’ bags.
-We will give you a label to put on your bag at registration.
+Yes, we will give you a label to put on your bag at registration.

 Where is the nearest train station?